dboland/minc-devel/BUILD.md

 ## Step 3: install the system

 For this step, you need to be **Administrator**.
-Close the MSYS terminal and open it again as Administrator.
+Close the MSYS terminal and open it again as Administrator by right-clicking the MSYS icon on your Desktop.
 Change to your *minc-devel* directory and run the *mkroot* command:

 	./mkroot.sh